 Health insurance can be purchased by an individual, but it typically costs more than that of employer-provided insurance.
 Some people meet certain requirements that allow them to apply for government health insurance, such as Medicare or Medicaid, which will be reference later in this article.

 Those without health insurance must either pay their medical bills in their entirety by themselves, or they must hope that they can find a health care provider that will "donate" the care for free or at a low cost.
 Financial assistance is available.

 HealthCare.gov is a website designed to help the average person find and understand health care coverage.
 In order to find health care insurance specific to your needs, you can use the Find Insurance Options tab which brings up a questionnaire that will generate some options and descriptions of those options.
 Most of these options are chosen with regards to lowest premiums and lowest out-of-pocket costs.

 The Health Resources and Services Administration (HRSA) is a website run by the U.S. Department of Health and Human Services, whose purpose is to find a health center near you that will work with you and your income so that you receive care, but only pay for what you can afford.
-These centers will provide things like normal check-ups, pregnancy care, and substance abuse issues among many more.
+These centers will provide things like normal check-ups, pregnancy care, help with substance abuse issues, and more.

 The Foundation for Health Coverage Education is a resource that offers four methods to help you find health coverage in your area.

 1. You can begin by taking a Health Coverage Eligibility Quiz, which will help you determine what programs you or your family may be qualified for.

 2. You can find out whether you are eligible for public assistance programs through the Federal Poverty Level (FPL) Chart.